naravishal/personal/spark/HandsOnSpark.md

 - How to get unique numbers for column just like row_id in Oracle
 - How to set the description of spark jobs/stages to view on spark UI
 - How to check how much data is cached.
+- How to pass in Hint in Spark SQL
+- How to get list of files from which DataFrame is created.
+- How to find the size of the table in Spark.
+- How to find the size of the table in Spark sql way.
+- Word Count Program in Spark

 # Transformation

+- Example on each
+    - Map
+    - FlatMap
+    - filter
+    - mapPartition
+    - mapPartitionWithIndex
+    - sample
+    - union
+    - repartition
+    - coalesce
+    - groupByKey
+    - reduceBykey
+    - aggregateByKey
+    - sortBy
+    - join
+    - repartitionAndSortWithinPartitions
+    - cogroup
+    - cartesian

 # Actions

+- Example on Each one of the below
+    - reduce
+    - collect
+    - count()
+    - first()
+    - take()
+    - takeSample()
+    - saveAsTextFile
+    - countByKey
+    - foreach

 # Spark SQL

 - How to get column Names as comma separated String